OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 <br>

-OpenVidu Server can be configured to record sessions.
+The OpenVidu deployment can be configured to record sessions.
 Two modes of recordings are available:

 - **COMPOSED**: every publisher stream is composed in the same video file in a grid layout.
 You can use the default layout, that will evenly distribute each stream in the available space, or you can use your own custom layout implemented with HTML/CSS/JS.